cool-japan/pandrs/README.md

 A high-performance DataFrame library for data analysis implemented in Rust.
 Inspired by Python's pandas library, PandRS combines fast data processing with type safety and distributed computing capabilities.

+> **📢 Final Alpha Release (0.1.0-alpha.5)**: This is the final alpha release before beta.
+While feature-complete and extensively tested, please review the [Production Readiness Assessment](PRODUCTION_READINESS.md) for production deployment considerations.

 ## Quick Start

 ```rust